-Source: Wisconsin Dept of Public Instruction
+Source: Wisconsin Department of Public Instruction

-Residents of the Town of Columbus also have access to a variety of post-secondary schools and technical colleges.
+Residents of the Town of Fountain Prairie also have access to a variety of post-secondary schools and technical colleges.
 Madison Area Technical College has a campus in the City of Portage, with its main campus 30 miles away in the City of Madison.
 The University of Wisconsin has a two-year center in the City of Baraboo in Sauk County.
 The UW Madison campus is a four-year campus, located approximately 30 miles from the Town in the City of Madison, and is one of two doctoral universities in the UW System.
 Another four-year campus, UW Steven's Point, is located 60 miles north of Columbia County in the City of Steven's Point.
 In addition, both Ripon College in the City of Ripon and Edgewood College in the City of Madison are located approximately 40 miles from Columbia County.

-4.4.18 Other Governmental Facilities
+4.4.17 Other Governmental Facilities

-A variety of other governmental facilities provide services to the Town of Columbus.
-Many of these facilities are listed below.
+A variety of other governmental facilities provide services to the Town of Fountain Prairie.
+Many of these facilities are listed below:

-4.4.18.1 Columbus Town Hall
+4.4.17.1 Fountain Prairie Town Hall

 Each Town government in Columbia County operates a town hall.
 The town halls are used to conduct town government meetings and to serve as an administrative office for each town.
-The Town of Columbus Town Hall is located at the intersection of County Highway K and Schaefer Road in the Town of Columbus.
-The facility was built in 2005 and has 2,400 sq. feet of space including the basement.
-This facility replaces an existing town hall that was located on the same site but removed to provide additional parking for the new facility.
-The facility appears adequate for the duration of the planning period.
-The locations of town halls in Columbia County including the Town of Columbus are illustrated on Map 4-11 in Appendix I.
+The Town of Fountain Prairie Town Hall is located at the intersection of County Highways CD and Z in the Town of Fountain Prairie.
+The original portion of the facility was built in 1905 with an addition and remodeling taking place later.
+The current facility contains approximately 1,950 sq. feet.
+The Town has recently formed a Building Committee to study several options for remodeling or replacing the facility.
+The locations of town halls in Columbia County including the Town of Fountain Prairie are illustrated on Map 4-11 in Appendix I.